VIDA-NYU/data-polygamy/README.md

 ## How To Run

-To run the different steps of the framework, you will need [Apache Hadoop](http://hadoop.apache.org/).
-We have used v2.2.0 for our final experiments (more information [later](#paper-experiments)).
+To run our framework, you will need [Apache Hadoop](http://hadoop.apache.org/): each step of our framework is represented by a map-reduce job.

 ### Common Arguments